-

 Does your jurisdiction have any exchange control requirements?

 The FX Criminal Regime establishes fines and even imprisonment in case recidivism.
-In case of a legal person, directors, legal representatives, managers, and members of its supervisory committee who participate in a transaction violating the FX Control Regime will be jointly and severally liable with the legal person.
+In the case a legal person, directors, legal representatives, managers, and members of its supervisory committee are found to participate in a transaction violating the FX Control Regime, they will be held jointly and severally liable with the legal person.

 -